scicloj/scicloj.github.io/content/en/docs/community/groups/llm-meetups/index.md

 ## Meetings
 Most meetings will be recorded and shared publicly.

-* 2023-05-26, Intro to LLMs - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-1-introduction-login-for-details/)
+* 2023-05-26, Intro to LLMs - :movie_camera: [summary & recording](https://clojureverse.org/t/scicloj-llm-meetup-1-introduction-summary-recording/10098)
-  * Martynas Maciulevičius will provide an overview of the topic, introducing a few of the basic ideas behind LLM
+  * Martynas Maciulevičius provided an overview of the topic, introducing a few of the basic ideas behind LLM.
 * 2023-06-16, Intro to prompt engineering - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-2-prompt-engineering-login-for-details/)
   * Irfan Nurhadi Satria and Danel Slutsky will demonstrate some of the common methods of prompt engineering from Clojure.
 * 2023-06-17, LLMOps with [Bosquet](https://github.com/zmedelis/bosquet) - :calendar: [event](https://clojureverse.org/t/scicloj-llm-meetup-3-bosquet-login-for-details/)